vegaprotocol/specs/specs/0025-governance.md

 When a proposal is created, it can be configured in multiple ways.

 ### Decision weighting
-The governance system must be generic in term of weighting of the vote for a given proposal, the first implementation will start with a few (or one option) for weighting but this must subject to configuration in the future.
+The governance system must be generic in term of weighting of the vote for a given proposal, the first implementation will start with a few (or one option) for weighting but this must be subject to configuration in the future.
 Initialy the weighting will be based on the amount of stake voter have on the network.

 ### How the win of a proposal is defined